Gossip (recipes)

 Enter RUMOUR, painted full of tongues was a dinner I hosted as part of K2020 at Lothringer 13 Halle, Munich.
 Some documentation from the makeshift kitchen ^^^ Ceramics and tables by artist Achinoam Alon – ceramics modelled after cross-sections from neurological representations of nervous pathways in the body.

-This event was to Grapevine Epistemologies, a project which looks at gossip, rumor, and hearsay as queer-feminist epistemologies.
+This event was part of Grapevine Epistemologies, a project which looks at gossip, rumor, and hearsay as queer-feminist epistemologies.
 To hear something through the grapevine is to receive it through dispersed social channels that are akin to the sprawled tangles of tendrils and vines.
-This expression, which has its origins in the talk that travelled informally among laborers of plantation economies, stands in contrast to the idea of communication as a clean, linear transmission with traceable origins.
+This expression, which has its origins in the talk that travelled informally among the enslaved on plantations, stands in contrast to the idea of communication as a clean, linear transmission with traceable origins.
 I am working on a book that asks what happens when indirection, speculation, fantasy, incompleteness, and doubt register in the historical record, and within the mechanics of its constitution.
 The project considers the possibilities and thresholds of gossip as a social practice, an artistic medium, a political tool, a historical force, and a research methodology.